syncfusion-content/javascript-docs/js/Dialog/Behavior-Settings.md

 Make resize and reload the web page.
 The state is maintained in the **Dialog** control.
 The output for **Dialog** control when “**enablePersistence**” is “**true**” is as follows.

-{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img4.png" Caption="Dialog with enablePersistence"%}
+{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img4.png" %}

 ## Enabled or Disabled